Thistle Control in Your Lawn & Garden

 Thistles can be found growing in lawns, garden beds, pastures, and disturbed road sites.

 The best time to spray Thistles growing in the lawn is before they start to flower.
-Scotch Thistle flower in late spring and summer, and Common Thistles flower mostly in spring.
+Scotch Thistle flowers in late spring and summer, and Common Thistles flower mostly in spring.

 But don't wait for plants to mature - the younger the weed is, the smaller the root system will be and the easier it will be to control them.
 So as soon as you notice them coming up in the lawn, spray them.